-- Processing integrity: System processing is complete, valid, accurate, timely, and authorized to meet your service organization’s objectives.
+- Processing integrity: System processing is complete, valid, accurate, timely, and authorized to meet your organization’s objectives.

 - Confidentiality: Information designated as confidential is protected to meet your service organization’s objectives.

-- Privacy: Personal information is collected, used, retained, disclosed, and disposed of correctly to meet your service organization’s objectives.
+- Privacy: Personal information is collected, used, retained, disclosed, and disposed of correctly to meet your organization’s objectives.

-These categories above all share a common set of standard criteria.
+Above all, these categories share a common set of standard criteria.